Posted on October 22 2023

 We had to travel with minimal gear as the weight was crucial to our ability to keep our bikes moving forward (especially through the Alps).
 Our seat post bag, front bar bag, and frame bag meant we only carried the bare necessities.
 A range of our own Connal Kit cycle clothing, plus a few extras - rain jacket, gloves, sleeves, long pants for evenings, overshirt and scarf, undies, shoes and basic tools, electronics, and basic toiletries.
 Layering proved to be the answer in dealing with temperature changes.
 The only items taken but not used were the first aid kit and some of the bike spares.

 It was the trip of a lifetime.
-Since being home I miss the excitement of the adventure, not knowing what was around the next corner or over the next hill, bursting into town squares which were gobsmackingly amazing in their architecture.
+Since being home, I miss the excitement of the adventure, not knowing what was around the next corner or over the next hill, bursting into town squares which were gobsmackingly amazing in their architecture.
 Rattling over cobbled streets, visiting the cool and quiet innersanctums of huge cathedrals, savouring foods, beers and wines to fuel our bodies without any pangs of guilt, knowing everything we consumed would be converted into fuelling our cycling days ahead.
 Blessed with good weather, good health, friendly and helpful strangers.
-Good planning paid off with 36 days of cycling preplanned routes using Komoot App, Pre-booked accomodation with bookings.com with cancellation options up to a week out.
+Good planning paid off with 36 days of cycling preplanned routes using Komoot App, Pre-booked accommodation with bookings.com with cancellation options up to a week out.
 Flights with Qantas/Emirates who cared for our bikes and us.
 Planning cycle free days in the locations we wanted to spend more time to explore on foot.
-And of course our trusty road bikes M1 and M2 (both Merida road bikes with many kilometres on their clocks) who made the distance with only 1 flat tyre and a change of brakepads.
+And of course, our trusty road bikes M1 and M2 (both Merida road bikes with many kilometres on their clocks) who made the distance with only 1 flat tyre and a change of brake pads.

 If you have any questions about planning your own cycling tour, we are more than happy to share information with you.
 Make contact.